xdaichain/stake-token/README.md

 \
 The `addParticipants` and `finalizeParticipants` functions can also be called right before the `Distribution` contract initialization.

 2. Deploy the `Distribution` contract.
-Pass staking epoch duration, the addresses of all participants (including the `PrivateOfferingDistribution` address) to its constructor.
+Pass the addresses of all participants (including the `PrivateOfferingDistribution` address) to its constructor.

 3. Call the `PrivateOfferingDistribution.setDistributionAddress` to set the address of the `Distribution` contract inside the `PrivateOfferingDistribution` contract.